Things You'll Need

 Apply thin ribbons of white glue to the paper on each side of the box.
 Stick paper to the box.

 Measure sides of the box and cut orange paper to cover each side.
-Cut holes out of paper with an X-acto knife.
+Cut holes out of paper with a craft knife.

 Using various types of tape, look at a LEGO and design a construction worker vest with pockets and a collar.